itolimaesther/e-store/README.md

 # e-store
-An estore built with React and Redux.
+An estore built with React, Redux toolkit and Redux persist for persist data.